ulelab/clipplotr/README.md

 ### 2. Peak plot

 * `-p` or `--peaks` can be used to supply the peak tracks.
 These should be in a standard 6-column BED format.
-Optionally, if a 10-column BED file is supplied then the 9th column `itemRgb` will be used to colour the peaks.
-This does not necessarily need to be peak intervals, but could be any features of interest.
+Optionally, if a 9-column BED file is supplied then the 9th column `itemRgb` will be used to colour the peaks.
+These tracks do not necessarily need to be peak intervals, but could be any features of interest.
 The names are the first 10 characters of the filename.

 ### 3. Coverage plot